ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/lbl/aiio/20240614-mahdi/index.md

 preview_only: false
 ---

-Hello, I am {{%mention mahdi%}}, a Ph.D. student in Computer Science at Iowa State University, specializing in Artificial Intelligence.
+Hello, I am {{% mention mahdi %}}, a Ph.D. student in Computer Science at Iowa State University, specializing in Artificial Intelligence.
 This summer, I will be working on the project [AIIO / Graph Neural Network](/project/osre24/lbl/aiio/) under the mentorship of {{% mention bindong %}} and Suren Byna.

 High-Performance Computing (HPC) applications often face performance issues due to I/O bottlenecks.
 Manually identifying these bottlenecks is time-consuming and error-prone.
 My project aims to enhance the AIIO framework by integrating a Graph Neural Network (GNN) model to automatically diagnose I/O performance bottlenecks at the job level.
 This involves developing a comprehensive data pre-processing pipeline, constructing and validating a tailored GNN model, and rigorously testing the model's accuracy using test cases from the AIIO dataset.